4 flights (longest 3.5hrs), 6 road journeys (longest 6 hrs).

 Those who feel the cold should bring thermal underwear.
-To ensure your comfort while walking in Patagonia, you should bring good waterproof walking boots (tried and tested so you don't get blisters) as well as a good water/windproof (not just shower-proof) jacket and trousers, a warm hat and a scarf.
+To ensure your comfort while walking in Patagonia, you should bring good waterproof walking boots/shoes (tried and tested so you don't get blisters) as well as a good water/windproof (not just shower-proof) jacket and trousers, a warm hat and a scarf.

 In the Torres del Paine hostel bedding will be provided (towels are not included but can be hired.
 We would however recommend bringing your own travel towel in case there are none available).
 The sun can be strong so take a hat with a visor, sunglasses and sunblock.
 Some walkers find hiking poles helpful, and binoculars are useful for bird- and wildlife spotting.

 A daypack is essential for carrying rainwear, snacks, books and a water bottle.

 Please get in touch with the office before departure if you have any doubts.
 Good equipment is very important and hard to come by in South America.

 Preventative vaccinations are recommended against the following: polio; tetanus; hepatitis A. If extending your trip visit Easter Island a certificate of vaccination against yellow fever is necessary and should be brought with you.
 You should consult your GP for specific requirements.